 - meditating in orange, surrounded by orange colored gemstones and crystals,

 - introducing orange colored accessories into your home,

-Yellow Chakra is the third chakra in our energy body system.
-It is connected with aspects such as personal power, will and identity.
-These properties are not related to ego, but to the recognition of your true self and the power to actively pursue your true goals in life.
+Yellow Chakra is the third chakra of our energy body system.
+It is connected with aspects such as personal power, will, and identity.
+These properties are not related to ego, but to the recognition of your true self and the power to actively pursue your real goals in life.
 Inevitably this process is also connected with life experience.
-A person with well balanced Manipura chakra is not afraid to interact with his environment or seek new and unknown experience.
+A person with well-balanced Manipura chakra is not afraid to interact with his environment or seek new and unknown experience.

 Effects of Imbalanced Yellow Chakra:

 - are indecisive,

 - have memory issues,